wgould91/Aire-Logic-Technical-Test/README.md

 ## Launch the API

-To launch the API navigate to the directory in your commande terminal and run:
+To launch the API navigate to the directory in your command terminal and run:

 `python main.py`